CONSTITUTION

 Chairmanship.
 Minutes.

-1. General Meetings are chaired by the president of the Association or the president’s deputy.
+1. The General Meetings shall be chaired by the president of the Association or by the president’s deputy.

-If the president and the president’s deputy are absent, one of the other members of the Management Board, to be appointed by the Management Board, will act as chairman.
+In the absence of the president and the president’s deputy, one of the other board members to be designated by the Board shall act as chairperson.

-Until that time the temporary chairman will be the oldest person present at the meeting.
+Until that time, the chairmanship shall be assumed by the oldest person present at the meeting.

-The minutes can also be signed electronically provided that the identity of the signatories can be sufficiently established.
+The minutes can also be signed electronically, provided the identities of the signatories can be established with sufficient certainty.

-The contents of the minutes or of the record must be made known to the members.
+The contents of the minutes or the report are disclosed to the members.

 Article 17.